 This free service lets you know when people say something about you online.
-Once you set up an account, Google Alerts will send you an email whenever a search term you’ve provided (“your name” or whatever other words you want) is published on the Internet.
+Once you set up an account, Google Alerts will send you an email when a search term you’ve provided (“your name” or whatever other words you want) is published online.

 3. Claim Your Name Online

 Purchase the domain name “yourname.com” (example, “johnsmith.com”), or a variation.
 If a dot-com is not available, try dot-net or other extensions.

 Your personal URL is the perfect address for your website and/or blog.
 But even if you don’t plan to launch a website or blog (see #8 below) or don’t know what to do with your personal URL, secure it before someone else does.
 Many registrars offer domain names for as little as $10-15 a year.